 Since 2016, the Civil Service Fast Stream has sponsored the EP Scheme through providing work shadowing placements and an exclusive ‘Whitehall Experience Day’.

-In addition to providing experience days, EP students have been given the chance to shadow senior civil servants.
-The EP team caught-up with Rhys Brown (School of Politics and International Relations) to find out more about his 2-day reward.
+In addition to providing experience days, EP students have been given the chance to shadow senior civil servants and current Fast Streamers.
+The EP team have caught-up with both Rebecca Smith and Rhys Brown (both School of Politics and International Relations) to find out more.

 “My two days experience with the Civil Service was a great opportunity, and I’ve now gained real motivation and drive to pursue this career path through the Civil Service’s fast stream program.
 All the people I met over the two days were enthusiastic about their jobs and also about helping people like myself to make sense of the huge world which is government and the civil service.”